 Let’s examine for a moment the typical conference attendee: bleary-eyed, having stayed up too late the night before catching up on the day’s accumulated email (which stacked up at an alarming rate when the conference’s wireless connection foundered under load); discomfited by foods foreign to his constitution, containing both carbohydrates in abundance, mostly fried, and perhaps one more glass of wine than was truly necessary; made grumpy by lines, queues and coveys of slow-walkers, chaffed by the lanyard that his credentials pendulum from, and bent from days of sitting in straight-backed chairs.

-- @briancthayer "...or the mustache gets it."
-Time ago 33 Days via Twitter for iPad
+- @MaryRobinette Congratulations! t.co/ir8gFP0plR Time ago 5 Days via Twitter for iPhone

 Follow @decadmus on twitter.